julianlk522/julianlk.com/content/heroes.md

 Admitting fault is difficult, especially at the core identity level.
 For Terry to voluntarily give up toughness, a key ingredient in his recipe for fame and success, in order to align with higher ideals and live happily, is a real show of character.
 I can't understate the importance, nor the difficulty, of such a choice.

 Terry, like most people on this list, is someone who had ample chances to sell out but never did.
 He could have found other partners after his affair was discovered, without internally reconciling the crime of infidelity.
 He could have continued to live violently, especially since it is arguably a virtue in competitive football.
-He has been offered an easier but less honorable life many times, and has instead chosen to become a role model for the community, particularly for men who battle the addiction of feeling tough.
+He has been offered an easier but less honorable life many times, but has instead chosen to become a role model for the community, particularly for men who battle the addiction of feeling tough.

 ### Joyce Kaufman

 Joyce Kaufman is my grandma, who is also the kindest and most selfless person I've ever known.
 She lives in Elma, NY in the same ramshackled farmhouse where she raised my dad and his 5 siblings.
 If I had to summarize her favorite things in approximate order, they would be 1) hugs, 2) making people laugh, and 3) telling you all about how much she loved my grandpa, Sol.

 Joyce has always done her best to provide for those around her, regardless of lineage or any other differences.
 She fostered many kids and pets throughout her adult life, both temporarily and indefinitely.
 My aunt Jessica and uncle Dan are two such kids, but I've only ever known them as family because that's how she treats everyone.
-She and grandpa would invite kids and teenagers over from Buffalo inner-city group homes during the summers, some of whom had committed horrific crimes, and they would enjoy picnics together, play in the lawn or by the pool, and just try to give everyone a great time.
+Years before I was born, she and grandpa would invite kids and teenagers over from Buffalo inner-city group homes during the summers, some of whom had committed horrific crimes, and they would enjoy picnics together, play in the lawn or by the pool, and just try to give everyone a great time.

 My grandpa suffered from pretty severe dementia toward the end of his life, and caring for him became a huge challenge for Joyce.
 She refused to ever send him away to assisted living.
 She wanted to be together, and devoting a decade of her life to keeping him safe until he passed was worth that.